-Having an oxygen system onboard means that it will be part of the preflight and have the operation manual together with the aircraft papers.
+Having an oxygen system onboard means that it will be part of the preflight action and you must have the operation manual together with the aircraft papers.
 Make sure that, should the flight require this, you must refill with the correct type of oxygen or have the system always topped off.

 Both portable or fixed oxygen systems will be of one of three types: constant flow, altitude adjustable or compensating.
-The choice is up to the pilot and depends on the dis- and advantages of each of the models and the possibilities of the aircraft.
+The choice is up to the pilot and this depends on the dis- and advantages of each of the models, price and the possibilities of the aircraft.

-A simple system, not too expensive and easy to use.
+This is a simple system, not too expensive and it is easy to use.
 The system has one or more cylinders to increase capacity, regulator and a manifold.
-The oxygen is stored in the cylinder(s) at about 2200 psi and the regulator (with flow indicator) reduces that to 50 / 75 psi and maintains this until the cylinder is almost empty and pressure starts dropping below the preset value.
+The oxygen is stored in the cylinder(s) at around 2200 psi and the regulator (with flow indicator) reduces that to 50 / 75 psi and maintains this until the cylinder is almost empty and the internal pressure starts dropping below the preset value.
 This system uses a mask with a re-breather bag.

-With this system the pilot can preset the altitude the aircraft is flying on the regulator and the system will adjust the air flow accordingly.
-It will reduce the amount air used from the cylinder and as such extend the time the aircraft can remain at these altitudes.
+With this system the pilot can preset the altitude the aircraft is flying on the regulator and the system will adjust the airflow accordingly.
+It will reduce the amount air used from the cylinder during operation and as such it will extend the time the aircraft and passengers can remain at these altitudes.

-It operates along the same principle as the altitude adjustable model but now the compensating system regulates the air flow automatically depending on cabin altitude.
-And as you may have guessed, this system is the more expensive one compared to the other two.
+This system operates along the same principle as the altitude adjustable model but now the compensating system regulates the air flow automatically depending on cabin altitude.
+And as you may have already guessed, this system is the more expensive one compared to the other two.

-The last two sometimes use a diluter demand system where oxygen is delivered when the user inhales through the mask.
-It has a automatic mix ensures that cabin air is mixed with extra oxygen, altitude dependent.
-The masks must seal properly.
+The last two choices sometimes use a diluter demand system where oxygen is delivered only when the user inhales through the mask.
+It has an automatic mixture regulation ensuring that cabin air is mixed with extra oxygen, altitude dependent.
+The masks must seal properly for this work.

-The oxygen used should be aviation grade pure (100%) and not the industrial or medical variant.
-These contain too much water and this may freeze in the regulator causing starvation and possible hypoxia problems.
+The oxygen used in these systems should be aviation grade pure (100%) and not the industrial or medical variant.
+These contain too much water vapor and this may freeze in the regulator causing starvation and possible hypoxia problems.

-You can keep them clean by using mild water and soap, then disinfected them.
+You can keep them clean by using mild water and soap, after which you must disinfect them.

-All of these systems also can be built into the aircraft.
+All of these systems also can be a permanently fixed installation.
 In this case the manifold and tubing to the masks is part of the aircraft.
-In contrary to a portable system where the regulator and manifold is close to the cylinder.
-And you will also have or deal with the tubing, going through the cabin.
+In contrary to a portable system where the regulator and manifold must be close to the cylinder.
+And you will also have to deal with the tubing, going through the cabin.

-Oxygen systems are not normally found on your every day aircraft, expect to see them on high performance aircraft as a backup when the aircraft is pressurized or as the main system if the aircraft can not be pressurized.
+Oxygen systems are not normally found on your every day aircraft, you may also expect to see them on high performance aircraft as a backup when the aircraft is pressurized or as the main system if the aircraft can not be pressurized.

-The time a cylinder can be used depends on the size of the cylinder and its pressurization (180 liter to 1000 liter) and on how many persons in the cabin will use supplemental oxygen.
-But you have to make sure this information is within easy reach in the aircraft flight manual.
+The time a cylinder can be used depends on the size of the cylinder and its pressurization level (180 liter to 1000 liter under pressure) and on how many persons in the cabin will use supplemental any oxygen.
+Make sure that you have all information regarding oxygen use within easy reach in the aircraft flight manual.

-When installed, these systems should be part of the aircraft checklist and if any high altitude flight is planned, a go or no-go item.
+When installed, these oxygen systems should be part of the aircraft checklist and if any high altitude flight is planned, it is also a go or no-go item.
 Instructions on how to use the oxygen system must be in the POH (if oxygen is installed permanently in the aircraft) or in the manufacturers handbook, if portable, and be kept with the system at all times.

 There is a slight drawback when using 100% pure oxygen.
 Some materials that are fire proof in a normal atmosphere are susceptible to combustion in a pure oxygen environment.
 Oils and greases may ignite and can not be used for lubrication and sealing of the system.
 Smoking also also prohibited (next to not being very healthy).

 For those of you flying a lot in the flight level regions: get a pulse oximeter.
-This device is able to measure the color change of the red blood cells (thus the oxygen saturation level) in a non-intrusive way, just by a clicking small device around your fingertip.
+This device is able to measure the color change of the red blood cells (and relate this to the oxygen saturation level) in a non-intrusive way, just by a clicking a small device around your fingertip.
 This would be a very good investment in flight safety as your blood oxygen level can be checked minute by minute.Written by EAI.